Precious Collection 1995–2002

 Precious Collection 1995–2002 is a singles collection released by Japanese dance unit, MAX.
 It was released on March 20, 2002 on the avex trax label.
 The album compiled all of the group's first 23 singles on a two disc set.
 Due to lead vocalist Mina's pending hiatus because of pregnancy, the album replaced their original fifth studio album that was set for release at the time.
 First pressing of the album include a bonus track, "Spring Rain (M.H.JS Mix)" and a commemorative photo booklet.
+The album peaked at number 10 on Oricon Albums Chart.